saltict/availproject.github.io/docs/about/introduction.md

 Avail addresses these trust assumptions by providing a robust and reliable off-chain data availability mechanism.
 This integration significantly strengthens transaction data integrity and accessibility while minimizing reliance on trust-based data management, thus enhancing the overall security and efficiency of various scaling solutions.

-## How Does Avail Work?

-Avail redefines blockchain scalability by combining erasure coding, KZG polynomial commitments, and data availability sampling to deliver world-class data availability guarantees.
-It functions as a foundational (base) layer, offering scalable data hosting without transaction execution, specifically for rollups.

-### Transaction Lifecycle

-1. **Transaction Submission**
-2. **Data Extension and Erasure Coding**
-3. **Commitment Creation**
-4. **Block Propagation**
-5. **Light Client Network**
-6. **Proof Verification**

-### Starting with Transaction Submission

-As Avail's primary consumers, Rollups begin the process by submitting transactions to Avail.
-Each transaction carries a unique application ID, signifying its origin and purpose within the broader ecosystem.

-### Enhancing Data Reliability Through Erasure Coding

-Once transactions reach Avail, they transform erasure coding.
-This process extends the original data, adding redundancy layers and enhancing the information's reliability and integrity.
-Blocks are split into `n` original chunks and extended to `2n`, allowing any `n` out of `2n` chunks to reconstruct the original data.
-These chunks are arranged in an `n × m` matrix.
-This matrix is then extended to ensure redundancy, a critical feature for preventing data unavailability.

-> To combat the misconstruction of erasure-coded chunks, full nodes can create and propagate **fraud proofs**, ensuring that light clients can verify the authenticity of block headers.

-### Solidifying Data Integrity with Commitment Creation

-Avail takes the redundant data and applies KZG polynomial commitments to each block.
-These commitments serve as cryptographic proofs of the data's integrity, ensuring that what is stored is accurate and tamper-proof.
-The commitments are used to confirm the data's integrity before it is attested and transmitted to main chain via Avail’s data attestation bridge.

-> Block producers create a **Coded Merkle Tree (CMT)** Merkle tree from data chunks and include the root in the block header, facilitating swift and secure data verification by clients.

-> The CMT-based design features systematic erasure codes at each Merkle tree layer, leading to constant-sized commitments and logarithmically sized fraud proofs.
-This structure enables efficient data reconstruction and block integrity verification, even under the assumption of minimal honest full nodes.

-### Ensuring Consensus & Block Propagation

-Validators play a pivotal role in Avail's ecosystem.
-They receive the commitment-laden blocks, regenerate the commitments to verify their accuracy and reach a consensus on the block.
-Validators ensure that only verified and agreed-upon data is propagated through the network.
-This stage is vital for ensuring that the data, once validated, can be relayed via Avail’s data attestation bridge.

-### Light Clients: The Guardians of Data Availability Using DAS

-After block finalization, light clients play a crucial role in ensuring data integrity.
-They use Data Availability Sampling (DAS) to verify block data and detect any data withholding by validators.
-This process involves downloading random data samples and checking them against the Kate commitments and Merkle proofs.
-This approach allows light clients to authenticate specific data segments without requiring the full block.

-On the other side, full nodes use Kate commitments for two primary purposes: reconstructing the full data for network-wide verification or creating fraud proofs to challenge any discrepancies in the data.
-This dual mechanism of light clients and full nodes working in tandem also strengthens the overall security and reliability of the network.

-### Proof Verification: The Final Checkpoint

-The journey culminates with light clients performing proof verification.
-This process involves generating cell-level proofs from the data matrix, enabling light clients to efficiently and independently verify the state of the blockchain.
-This decentralized approach to verification underpins the security and integrity of the Avail ecosystem.

-> The settlement in Avail is primarily about ensuring data availability for rollups.
-The actual transaction execution and finality occur at the rollup layer, while Avail provides the necessary data infrastructure.

 ## System Design Overview

 By decoupling the data hosting, execution, and verification, Avail optimizes each component's efficiency and effectiveness as a direct result of modularity.